Claims and Risk Management

 Reimbursement procedures for Providers

-The EMIF provides reimbursement to individuals or entities engaged in the business of manufacturing, selling, leasing, servicing or monitoring alcohol or drug monitoring devices (“Provider”).
+The EMIF provides reimbursement to individuals or entities engaged in the business of manufacturing, selling, leasing, servicing, or monitoring interlock ignition devices.
 All Providers submitting interlock claims for reimbursement must be listed on the Department of Safety’s approved Provider list.

 The Division acts as a liaison between EMIF Providers and local governments.